Determining a nonlinear hyperbolic system with unknown sources and nonlinearity: Introduction

 Motivated by the studies discussed above, we investigate in this paper inverse boundary problems associated with a time-dependent semilinear hyperbolic equation, where both nonlinearity and sources are unknown.
 The sources include initial displacement and initial velocity of the nonlinear wave field.
 It is emphasized that semilinear term considered in our study is more general than those considered in the aforementioned literature on inverse problems for nonlinear hyperbolic equations.
-In fact, the semilinear terms in our study may contain zero order and first order terms (with respect to the underlying wave function), and both of them may be unknown.
-In the physical situation, the zero order term also corresponds to a certain source of the hyperbolic system.
-However, in order to unify and easy the exposition, we mainly refer to the initial data as the sources in our study.
-We establish in several generic scenarios that one can uniquely determine the nonlinearity or the sources by using passive or/and active boundary observations.
+In fact, the semilinear terms in our study may contain zeroth- and first-order terms (with respect to the underlying wave function), and both of them may be unknown.
+It is worth mentioning that this also constitutes one of the novel points of our study compared to most of the existing studies.
+In the physical situation, the zeroth-order term is in fact a certain source of the hyperbolic system.
+However, in order to unify and ease the exposition, we mainly refer to the initial data as the sources in our study.
+We establish in several generic scenarios that one can uniquely determine the nonlinearity or/and the sources by using passive or/and active boundary observations.
 The major findings can be briefly summarized as follows:

 \begin{itemize} \item[(1)] When the nonlinearity is known, by using the passive measurement, we can establish a quantitative uniqueness result in determining the initial displacement and initial velocity of the wave field from the partial boundary measurement.